BitcoinAus/KYC/README.md

 ```

-## Proxy contract
+## KYC contract
-Proxy contracts will ...
+KYC contracts will determine the users KYC state, based on local laws.
+These will be deployed from parties, such as Blockchain Australia.
+Finanical services will call these top level contracts to determine their users KYC status.

 ## Document taxonomy

 Primary and secondary documents are represented as JSON in the following formats.
-The hash of the document is then added to the ERC780 register.
+The hash of the document is then added to the ERC780 register contract.

 ``
 {